This page is designed to answer the following questions:

 Action planning e.g. care planning, recovery planning, support planning

 Following goal setting, action plans will be developed to specify what actions will be taken to achieve the objectives.
 For longer projects, time-bound milestones may be set at regular intervals.
 Again, by having systems to record the action plans, there will be evidence and accountability for what has been agreed.

 Risk assessments must be documented to provide an audit trail and evidence that they have been performed.
-This also makes them accessible by others that may need to understand and follow them, however (as with all records that may contain private data) they should be secured stored and there should be systems in place to prevent unauthorised access.
+This also makes them accessible to others that may need to understand and follow them, however (as with all records that may contain private data) they should be securely stored and there should be systems in place to prevent unauthorised access.

 Review current policies in line with legislative and regulatory requirements

 All policies should be reviewed regularly to ensure that they still adhere to legislative and regulatory requirements.
 As a manager, you will need to keep up to date with changes in legislation and regulation to ensure that policies are amended to reflect any new requirements.
 For example, the Coronavirus Act 2020 eased some of the obligations that local authorities had under the Care Act 2014 and so policies were revised to reflect this.

 Therefore, staying informed with the latest industry news is essential to identify any changes that may need to be made to policy and practice.
 You may do this by subscribing to email lists, websites or magazines that provide this information or using external services, like ‘Quality Compliance Systems’ to manage document compliance automatically.